vuksamardzic/vuksamardzic.github.io/_posts/2018-03-26-welcome-to-my-blog.md

 };
 {% endhighlight %}

 Hello there!
 This is my first post.
-In my blog i will cover all sorts of interesting things related to programming.
-Lately i've been developing some cool libraries in `javascript`.
+In this blog i will cover all sorts of interesting things related to programming, mostly `Angular` and `Javascript`.
+Lately i've been developing some cool libraries in `Javascript`.

 Check out my [github][github] account for more info or if you just wanna dig around.